 Most professional and industrial label printers let you choose between two thermal printing methods for label printing: thermal transfer and direct thermal.
 Which method should you choose for your business application?
 Here’s everything you need to know for perfect label results!

-The difference between thermal transfer and direct thermal
+The difference between thermal transfer printing and direct thermal printing

 First, let’s talk about the similarities: Both label printing methods each require a thermal print head that applies heat to the surface being marked.
 The print head consists of tiny heating elements (dots) that heat up in selected areas to produce the desired print image.
 Therefore, the rather general term thermal printer may be used for direct thermal label printers as well as for thermal transfer printers.
 Their printing resolution is determined by the size, number and arrangement of heating elements, specified in dots per inch (dpi).
 It is usually 203, 300 or 600 dpi.
 The higher the number, the higher the print resolution and quality.